larryloi/schematic_template/README.md

 sample migration script generated under the path ``src/db/migrations/src``

 #### Create your own script
-Migration script is ruby Sequel implementation, and below is a sample that create a ``job_logs`` table with a composite index
+Migration script is ruby Sequel implementation, and below is a sample that create a ``job_logs`` table with a composite index under particular db schema.
 ```ruby
 Sequel.migration do
   up do